BJP Worker Shot Dead in Bengal's North 24 Parganas, Probe on

-Kolkata: A BJP worker was shot dead by unidentified assailants late Sunday night in Bhatapara of North 24 Parganas district.
+Kolkata: A BJP worker was shot dead by unidentified assailants late on Sunday night in Bhatapara of North 24 Parganas district.
 Security forces have been deployed in the area.
 An investigation has been started.
+(Also read: Congress Workers Tonsures Head on Losing Bet to BJP Man)

 Reports say the incident took place at Kalitala area in ward no 7, under Jagaddal police station.
 Chandan Shaw was shot dead by unidentified miscreants when he was on his way home around 10.30 PM.